markbirbeck/docker-job/README.md

 # Installation

-Ensure you actually have a Docker Swarm, as per [](https://docs.docker.com/engine/swarm/swarm-mode/).
+Ensure you actually have a Docker Swarm, as per [Run Docker Engine in swarm mode](https://docs.docker.com/engine/swarm/swarm-mode/).

 Install `docker-job` from NPM with: